GabrielMoreau/winsoft-main/README.md

 folder, whose main file is `conf.mk`, lists these parameters with default values (which don't always work).

+## Package error code

+Here are some error exit code use in `Makefile`:

+* Error 11: Version is undefined
+* Error 12: Bad version or format for uploaded file
+* Error 13: New version exist online
+* Error 14: Two uploaded files (binaries) with same checksum
+* Error 15: Same version, but with different checksum
+* Error 16: Return back to an old version

+Specific OCS error code:

+* Error 50: Zip archive not exists
+* Error 51: Package already upload

 ## Extend

 WinSoft-Main may not contain your software.